phol/docs/content/en/docs/import/migrate-from-wordpress.md

 type: book
 ---

-To migrate your website from Wordpress to Academic is a two phase process:
+To migrate your website from Wordpress to Wowchemy is a two phase process:

 ## Phase One